About the APR Design® Guide

 Impact & Scope

-How does the APR Design® Guide make an impact?
+How has the APR Design® Guide made an impact?

 Scope of the APR Design® Guide